-5.12 Hepatitis B Virus
+5.13 Hepatitis B Virus

-Testing for hepatitis B virus (HBV) infection and/ or immune status will be performed at screening (HBsAg, HBsAb, and HBCoreAb).
+Testing for hepatitis B virus (HBV) infection and/or immune status will be performed at screening (HBsAg).
 Participants who have a positive HBsAg test will be excluded from the study and will be referred to their primary provider for management when applicable.
-Participants who do not have evidence of immunity to HBV (e.g., negative HBsAb) will be referred for HBV vaccination.
-For participants who do not have evidence of HBV immunity at the Screening visit, HBV testing should be repeated at the discretion of the site investigator during the study if clinically indicated, if the participant has elevated AST/ALT results, or if the participant expresses a concern about having acquired HBV infection after enrollment.
-Hepatitis testing (HBsAg, HBsAb, and HBCoreAb) will be performed at Week 52 for participants who did not have evidence of immunity at the Screening visit, declined HBV vaccination, and were not diagnosed with HBV infection during the study.
+In the event that a participant's HBsAg test result is negative, additional Hep B tests will be performed (HBsAb and HBCoreAb).
+Participants who do not have evidence of immunity to HBV (e.g., negative HBsAb) will be referred for or offered HBV vaccination.
+For participants who do not have evidence of HBV immunity at the Screening visit, HBV testing should be repeated at the discretion of the site investigator during the study if clinically indicated or if the participant expresses a concern about having acquired HBV infection after enrollment.
+Hepatitis testing (HBsAg,) will be performed at Week 52 for participants who did not have evidence of immunity at the Screening visit, declined HBV vaccination, and were not diagnosed with HBV infection during the study.
 If any participant has a positive HBsAg at Week 52, they will be referred for clinical care.

-5.13 Sexually Transmitted Infections
+5.14 Sexually Transmitted Infections